Skip to Content

 Identification

 The Lark Bunting is a small but chunky sparrow around seven inches in length, and weighs about 38 grams.
-The male Lark Bunting is slightly larger than the female but the difference is so small, it would be hard to notice when watching birds in the field.
+Male Lark Buntings are slightly larger than females, but the difference is so small it would be hard to notice when watching birds in the field.

-Both sexes have a strong, finch-like, blue-gray bill, fairly long and rounded wings, and a medium-length tail that is black below, has a narrow white tip, and white spots near the end of the undertail.
-In the spring and summer, the male Lark Bunting is a black bird with a grayish bill, a big white patch in the wing, and some small white marks on the undertail.
+Both sexes have a strong, finch-like bill, fairly long and rounded wings, and a medium-length tail that is black below, has a narrow white tip, and white spots near the end of the undertail.
+In the spring and summer, male Lark Buntings are black with a grayish bill, a big white patch in the wing, and some small white marks on the undertail.

 The female Lark Bunting looks quite different from the male.
 She is a brownish, sparrow-like bird with a patterned face with a narrow white eyering, a dark cheek bordered by white, some buff above and around the eye, and a dark mustache stripe.